AG1965/CPYSCN2SVG/README.md

 So i assume these svg files will be used mainly on a white background.
 So i had to change colors, as DSPATR(HI) results in white on a 5250 color screen and that would be invisible on a white background.

 The mapping is done in CSS; so you could use the same svg files in dark mode on one html page, and in light mode on another.
 To make this work, use relative paths for the css file or embed the style in the html file(s).

+Update as of release 0.2.0:

+There's a feature in css to define different styles for "light mode" and "dark mode".
+So the created svg files now contain css definitions for both modes.
+If the svg file is displayed on a page that uses dark mode, the dark mode styles will be applied automatically and vice versa.

+Although this seems to be not working Word documents, everything is black and white there.

 ## Samples